nmoua90/Hoonigan/README.md

 * This means that after FORKING, you have (1) GITHUB REPOSITORY, but you're still missing the (1) LOCAL REPOSITORY

-* How do you fix this?

-**CLONING:** *Taking all the files in a GITHUB REPOSITORY and copy them into a LOCAL REPOSITORY on your machine*
+##CLONING: Taking all the files in a GITHUB REPOSITORY and copying them onto a LOCAL REPOSITORY

-Clone by navigating to directory of your choice and typing:
+Clone into your local machine by navigating to directory of your choice and typing:

 			git clone [Github_repository_url]

-The above command clones the GITHUB REPOSITORY URL onto your LOCAL REPOSITORY
+##PUSING: Uploading your LOCAL FILES onto YOUR GITHUB REPOSITORY

-Now that you have (1) LOCAL REPOSITORY and (1) GITHUB REPOSITORY
+Now you have (1) LOCAL REPOSITORY and (1) GITHUB REPOSITORY
 	* You can edit the files in your LOCAL REPOSITORY as you wish

 	* When you're done editing your LOCAL FILES, you'll want to update them